VAMDC/Standards/doc/source/dataModel/vamdcxsams/types.rst

 	Identifier for species.
 Used in Atoms and Molecules.
 	May contain any symbols except spaces, first symbol must be **X**.
+	If database keeps different species kinds in different tables, it may make sense to add some additional prefixes to assure process identifier uniqueness, like *XA* for atoms, *XM* for molecules, etc.

 .. _SpeciesRefType: